Quantcast

 Having said all of the above, I am happy to report that as women become more and more independent in their spirits, the way they lead their daily lives begins to change.
 Many women have taken responsibility for their own lives and as a result desire more personal freedom to counterbalance the duties that they have embraced.

-Baby Boomer Women are considerably different than many of their mothers and definitely than their grandmothers.
+Baby boomer women are considerably different than many of their mothers and definitely than their grandmothers.
 Many of us have been breadwinners, raising children even as a single parent.
 Getting an education, pursuing a career, managing the concerns of family budgets, even the opportunity to make really good money has thrust us into an independent role in society.
 Independence is an aphrodisiac for many people.
 Once tasted, it is very difficult to go back to a dependent state of mind.

 I have traveled abroad with my husband, with my sisters and by myself.
 I have to admit that all three ways of traveling are very satisfying.
 There are things that you can get from traveling with a companion that you cannot get from traveling alone.